marcusoftnet/marcusoftnet.github.io/_posts/2015-01-16-new-series-things-i-say-often.md

 ---
 layout: post
-title: New series Things I say often
+title: "New series: 'Things I say often'"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-16T13:11:58.000Z
+date: 2015-01-16 13:11:58
 tags:
  - Lean
  - Life of a consultant
  - Things I say often
 ---

 New year - new blog series.
 I was thinking about writing down some of the things that I find myself repeating often.

 These post will be short, and possible link to places where I've already said this already.

-I will collect these post under the label [Things I say often](<http://www.marcusoft.net/tags/#Things> I say often)
+I will collect these post under the label [Things I say often](http://www.marcusoft.net/tags/#Things I say often)

 I don't have a list made up already, so I'll write things when they pop into my head.
 Here's first things I that sprung to mind.